 Overall, I’d give it a 3 out of 5 stars.

-*I received this book from Blogging for Books for this review.
+*I received a copy of this book from the author in exchange for an honest review.